RIVM-bioinformatics/juno-amr/README.md

 ```

 ## Usage
 The base command to run this program.
-Its important that there is no slash after the input folder
 ```
 python3 juno-amr.py -s [species] -i [dir/to/fasta_or_fastq_files]
 ```